gromacs/copernicus/doc/getting-started.rst

 ------------
 Client Setup
 ------------
-To use the client, a server to connect to must first be specified.
-T o specify a server, use the ``add-server`` command:
+The client is a command line tool use to send commands to the server. it can be run directly from your laptop.
+But before sending commands to a server it needs to know its address
+This is done with the``add-server`` command:

 ``cpcc add-server my.serverhostname.com``